interledger/rafiki/packages/documentation/src/content/docs/integration/event-handlers.md

 ASE->>ASE: remove the hold and deduct $8 from the sender's account
 ```

-## `payment_pointer.web_monetization`
+## `wallet_address.web_monetization`

-The `payment_pointer.web_monetization` event indicates that a payment pointer has received web monetization payments via STREAM (raw ILP access).
-The Account Servicing Entity should withdraw that liquidity from the payment pointer and credit the receiver's account.
+The `wallet_address.web_monetization` event indicates that a wallet address has received web monetization payments via STREAM (raw ILP access).
+The Account Servicing Entity should withdraw that liquidity from the wallet address and credit the receiver's account.

-Example: A payment pointer received $0.33
+Example: A wallet address received $0.33

 ```mermaid